panoply/syncify/readme.md

 YOUR-SHOP-NAME_API_SECRET = 'abcdefghijklmnopqrstuvwz'
 ```

-### Using a `.syncifyrc` file
+### Using a `.env.syncify.json` file

-If you do not wish to use an `.env` file you can store API credentials within a `.syncifyrc` or `.syncifyrc.json` file.
+If you do not wish to use an `.env` file you can store API credentials within a `.env.syncify` or `.env.syncify.json` file.
 When using this approach it is important that the file is added to `.gitignore` and never committed to a public repository.
-The `.syncifyrc` file expects credentials be supplied as array list and depending on your authorization method items should use one of following models:
+The file expects credentials be supplied as array list and depending on your authorization method items should use one of following models:

 Using an **API Access Token**